Theodore Stratelates: Coptic perspective

 Theodore is known in Egypt as "Saint Theodore of Shotep", "Saint Tadros of Shotep" or "Prince Theodore" (ⲡⲓⲁⲅⲓⲟⲥ Ⲑⲉⲟⲇⲱⲣⲟⲥ; الأمير الشهيد تادرس الشطبي).
-He was born to a soldier in the Roman army named John, an Egyptian from the city of Shateb in Upper Egypt.
+He was born to a soldier in the Roman army named John, an Egyptian from the town of Shateb (Shoteb, Shutb, Shotep), near Asyut in Upper Egypt.
 His mother Oussawaia was the daughter of a prince.
 John married her when he went to Antioch to fight against the Persians.
 When his wife learned that he was a Christian, she attempted to make him deny his faith and become a pagan.
 When John refused, she drove him out of the house.
 Later, an angel appeared to John and assured him in regards to Theodore, saying that he would be the reason for the faith of many people in Christ.
 John rejoiced at what he heard and decided to return to his home in Upper Egypt.

 The days passed and Theodore grew.
 He was awarded the title of prince, because his grandfather was a prince and his mother as well, and because of his father's high position in the army.
 Theodore's mother sent him to the army to become a soldier, and over the years he became famous for his courage and skill.
 Through his friends he learnt that his father was a Christian, and so he returned to his mother and told her what he had heard, and was angry because she had lied to him and said that his father had died in the war.

 At this point, Theodore decided to become a Christian.
 He went to the priest called Olgianus and asked to rely on the name of Christ.
 A priest taught him the foundations of Christian faith.
 Over time he became a brilliant military commander and when Diocletian heard about him, he appointed him a commander over five hundred knights, and called him Prince Theodore the Esphehlar (i.e. brave commander).